-The district attorney claims that children arrested for serious offenses in New Orleans have been given every chance to succeed, demonstrating a disconnection from the community he serves

-The district attorney has said, "It is the job and purpose of a juvenile's family, community, church, school, and psychologist to prevent the individual from resorting to violent crime.
+The district attorney claims that children arrested for serious offenses in New Orleans have been given every chance to succeed, demonstrating a disconnection from the community he serves The district attorney has said, "It is the job and purpose of a juvenile's family, community, church, school, and psychologist to prevent the individual from resorting to violent crime.
 The district attorney's office comes to the table when these institutions have already failed."69

-His attitude is dangerously out of touch with the reality of New Orleans, where 39 percent of children live in poverty.
-Many of the children accused of serious crimes don't have access to any of the resources that Cannizzaro presumes are at their disposal.
+His attitude is dangerously out of touch with the reality of New Orleans, where 39 percent of children live in poverty.70 Many of the children accused of serious crimes don't have access to any of the resources that Cannizzaro presumes are at their disposal.
 And, as discussed above, many of the children he transfers have had no previous contact with the juvenile system or any other system that might have provided therapeutic or rehabilitative services.

 By focusing on the failure of families, service providers and religious leaders to prevent crime, Cannizzaro is missing an opportunity and a responsibility to intervene on behalf of children who are at a crossroads.
 This intervention is the express purpose of the juvenile justice system.
-The district attorney's abdication of responsibility is especially troublesome "To run transfer as a program to achieve crime-control objectives, it's a mistake.
-It actually does more harm than good."

-given that all but one of the children he has sent into the adult system are black, 1 because research has proven that children in this demographic are wrongly perceived as more adult, more responsible for their actions, and are more easily dehumanized than white children.
+The district attorney's abdication of responsibility is especially troublesome given that all but one of the children he has sent into the adult system are black,71 because research has proven that children in this demographic are wrongly perceived as more adult, more responsible for their actions, and are more easily dehumanized than white children.72